-A heart transplant is a major but common operation to replace a patient’s failing heart with a fully functional one from a deceased donor.
-The procedure is usually a last resort; it is performed only after all other medical options (including medications and lifestyle changes) have been exhausted in an effort to maximize the patient’s own heart function..
-A transplant may well be the best option; sometimes it is the only way to save the patient's life.
+A heart transplant is a major but common operation.
+The procedure consists of replacing a patient's failing heart with a fully functional heart from a deceased donor.
+The procedure is usually a last resort; it is performed only after all medical options (including medication and lifestyle changes) have been exhausted in an effort to maximize the patient's own heart function.
+In those cases, a heart transplant may well be the best option; sometimes, it is the only way to save the patient's life.
 A transplant may not be the right answer for every patient, but our team provides a comprehensive evaluation that empowers patients with all of the options so they and their physician can determine the best option for their case.

 What Sets Us Apart

-Our CHF (congestive heart failure) service sees and evaluates each of our patients, helping to identify individual needs and expectations.
-Each patient becomes part of our medical and surgical team, which includes heart failure cardiologists, transplant and mechanical circulatory support cardiac surgeons, dedicated transplant coordinators, nurse practitioners, physician assistants, pharmacists, nutritionists, neuropsychologists, social workers, and support staff.
+- We take a multidisciplinary approach that includes a team of heart failure cardiologists, transplant and mechanical circulatory support cardiac surgeons, dedicated transplant coordinators, nurse practitioners, physician assistants, pharmacists, nutritionists, neuropsychologists, social workers, and support staff.

 Make an Appointment